davidanderson3/umls-release-qa/README.md

 where `<release>` is the version you want to view (for example `2025AA`).
 You can link directly to a specific report by including the `report` query parameter, e.g.
 `http://localhost:8080/2025AA?report=diffs%2FNCI_CCN_differences.html`.
+As you browse reports the current report is now reflected in the URL so the browser back button works and bookmarks or page refreshes keep you on the same report.